Back, rib & shoulder pain

 4th Visit, 1 Week Later.

 Ms P reported being “95% or more” better with no ache and had only felt a few hints of pain near the spine.
 The treatment was repeated a further time and she was checked to make sure no other problems were present.
 We did not book a further appointment because I expected the remaining discomfort to disappear over the following 2 weeks.
-She was to rebook if any symptoms remained but has not needed to.
+She was to rebook if any symptoms remained but have not needed to.

 I feel that there is often too much acceptance of being in pain.
 This can be due to fear of treatment as in this case.
 Sometimes people believe they will not get better but they have not explored all the options.
+However, the research says, ‘Thoracic manual therapy accelerated recovery and reduced pain and disability immediately’ Ref 1.

 There are usually a few treatment options for any given condition.